torognes/vsearch/README.md

 In the example below, VSEARCH will identify sequences in the file database.fsa that are at least 90% identical on the plus strand to the query sequences in the file queries.fsa and write the results to the file alnout.txt.

-`./vsearch-0.3.2-linux-x86_64 --usearch_global queries.fsa --db database.fsa --id 0.9 --alnout alnout.txt`
+`./vsearch-1.0.0-linux-x86_64 --usearch_global queries.fsa --db database.fsa --id 0.9 --alnout alnout.txt`

 ## Download and install

 The latest releases of VSEARCH are available [here](https://github.com/torognes/vsearch/releases).

-Binary executables of VSEARCH version 0.3.2 are available in the `bin` folder for [GNU/Linux on x86-64 systems](https://github.com/torognes/vsearch/blob/master/bin/vsearch-0.3.2-linux-x86_64) and [Apple Mac OS X on x86-64 systems](https://github.com/torognes/vsearch/blob/master/bin/vsearch-0.3.2-osx-x86_64).
+Binary executables of VSEARCH are available in the `bin` folder for [GNU/Linux on x86-64 systems](https://github.com/torognes/vsearch/blob/master/bin/vsearch-1.0.0-linux-x86_64) and [Apple Mac OS X on x86-64 systems](https://github.com/torognes/vsearch/blob/master/bin/vsearch-1.0.0-osx-x86_64).
 These binaries include support for  input files compressed by zlib and bzip2 (with files usually ending in .gz or .bz2).

 Download the appropriate binary and make a symbolic link in a folder included in your `$PATH` from `vsearch` to the appropriate binary.
 You may use the following commands (assuming `~/bin` is in your `$PATH`):